swZheng888/swZheng888.github.io/content/project/external-project/index.md

 ---
-title:  Car Competition Project
+title: Outdoor Robot Navigation Project
-summary: In Linux environment, c++ is used to develop a robust visual tracking algorithm on Edgeboard, including image correction, adaptive threshold, fuzzy PID control, serial communication and high reliability.
-Real-time vehicle control within 15 milliseconds was achieved using YOLOv3 and PaddlePaddle, and a motion control system was created for Infineon TC264 as a submachine.
-Won the first prize of the National Intelligent Car Competition for college students.
+summary: This project achieved robust outdoor robot navigation using ROS, with Cartographer for mapping on an Intel i5-4200U PC.
+Localization was enhanced through EKF fusion of IMU and odometry data, followed by AMCL.
+Global path planning was managed by A*, with TEB for local planning and Pure Pursuit for stable path tracking.
+The project won the national second prize in the Intelligent Driving Challenge.
 tags:
   - Deep Learning
   - Control Systems
   - Path Planning

-date: '2023-01-27T00:00:00Z'
+date: '2023-09-07T00:00:00Z'

 # Optional external URL for project (replaces project detail page).
 external_link: ''